Palo Alto Stanford Heritage

 Attention researchers!
-The History Desk and Archives manned by historian Steve Staiger is now at its temporary site in room H-5 at Cubberley, 4000 Middlefield Road.
+The History Desk and Guy Miller Archives manned by historian Steve Staiger has moved to room K-7 at Cubberley, 4000 Middlefield Road.
 Steve's hours remain the same, Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.